2016, DiploFoundation (7th edition)

 The text and approaches presented in the book have been used by DiploFoundation and many universities as a basis from training courses and capacity development programmes on Internet governance.

-The sixth edition of An Introduction to Internet Governance has been translated to French and Thai.
-The fourth edition is available in Serbian/BCS, French, Armenian and Indonesian (Bahasa Indonesia).
+The seventh edition of An Introduction to Internet Governance has been translated to Spanish, Russian and Chinese.
+The sixth edition is available in French and Thai, and fourth in Serbian/BCS, French, Armenian and Indonesian (Bahasa Indonesia).
 Translated versions of an earlier version of the book, titled Internet governance: Issues, Actors and Divides, are available in French, Spanish, Arabic, Russian, Chinese, and Portuguese.

 If you are interested in translating the book, get in touch with Diplo's publications manager Mina Mudric